datreant/datreant/docs/api_filesystem.rst

 Leaf
 ----
-The class :class:`datreant.core.Leaf` is an interface to a file in the filesystem.
+The class :class:`datreant.Leaf` is an interface to a file in the filesystem.

-.. autoclass:: datreant.core.Leaf
+.. autoclass:: datreant.Leaf
     :members:
     :inherited-members: